Self-hatred: In social groups

-Self-hatred by members of ethnic groups, gender groups, and religions is postulated to be a result of internalization of hatred of those groups from dominant cultures.
+Self-hatred among members of specific ethnic, gender, or religious groups has been understood as a result of the internalization of negative attitudes toward those groups within dominant cultures.

 Jews

 Theodor Lessing, in his book, Jewish Self-Hatred (1930), identified this as a pathology, "a manifestation of an over identification with the dominant culture and internalization of its prejudices."
-There have been studies from sources stated in the scholarly research, "mental illness in Jews often derived from feelings of inferiority and self-hatred resulting from persecution and their subordinate position in society."
+Some scholars have suggested that mental illness among Jewish people may be linked to feelings of inferiority and self-hatred resulting from persecution and social conditions.

 The term has been used to label American Jews accused of hiding their identity "by converting or intermarrying and raising their children in another faith" to overcome sociopolitical barriers due to antisemitism in the United States.

 LGBTQ+ individuals

 Internalized homophobia refers to negative stereotypes, beliefs, stigma, and prejudice about homosexuality and LGBTQ people that a person with same-sex attraction turns inward on themselves, whether or not they identify as LGBTQ.
+This is often linked with personal identity and cultural and religious beliefs.
+These aspects can produce feelings of guilt, self rejection, and shame.
+The people that experience internalized homophobia might try to repress or even deny their identity and try to alter themselves to adhere to heteronormative expectations.